alpine willowherb

 Chamaenerion fleischeri

-A resilient pioneer of the high peaks, the Alpine willowherb paints rocky glacial landscapes with brilliant splashes of magenta.
-This hardy perennial is a master of survival in the harshest mountain environments.
+A resilient survivor of the high peaks, the Alpine willowherb transforms harsh glacial gravel into a sea of magenta.
+This hardy pioneer is a vital first step in mountain life, stabilizing the very ground it grows on.

 Quick Identification